-Relation structure refering to Brunswick’s model.
-(Author)
+Relation structure refering to Brunswick’s model: The sum and performance of an archival source’s features (Author)

-An archival source’s quality is viewed as subject to the sum of all features assigned to it (message) [9] and the features’ performances among each other (see III.A.)
-[10].
-Furthermore, references to one or several tangible or intangible objects / entities outside of the archive (see III.C.).
-The first two “message values” (sum and performance) basically trace back to the model of the gestalt psychologist Christian von Ehrenfels as well as to observations of Egon Brunswik [11].
+An archival source’s quality is viewed as subject to the sum of all features assigned to it (message) [9] and the features’ performances among each other (see III.A.) .
+Furthermore, references to one or several tangible or intangible objects / entities [10] outside of the archive (see III.C.).
+The first two “message values” - sum and performance - basically trace back to the model of the gestalt psychologist Christian von Ehrenfels as well as to observations of Egon Brunswik [11].

 Ehrenfels realised that the result is not only the sum of parts in a whole, but also the perception and cognition of the whole conditioned by its parts – thus the whole is more than the sum of its parts [12].
 Transferring this insight to an archival source, this means that an entire message about it can only be made, in an analogue sense, on the basis of the sum of all its parts’ features (material, formal, and content-related) in consideration of their relations or performance to each other.
 Examples for this individual features are texture, origin, depicted content etc. Every individual message can only be interpreted properly by taking account of the source’s entire message.
 Altogether the messages eventually yield the first “message value”, which we term ‘the sum’.
 In the digital data processing, this value can be produced through appropriate visualisation methods and automatized information gathering, too [13].

-The second “message value” is the performance (see fig. 1), which is achieved through the consideration of relationships between individual messages.
+The second “message value” is `the performance´ (see fig. 1), which is achieved through the consideration of relationships between individual messages.
 The coherence of parts observed by Brunswik [14] corresponds to the work in an archive insofar as the relationship between the message about the origin and the content are mutually dependent, for example, because a geographic indication related to an archival source can be a pointer to the content and conversely – provided that the relation to one or several other indications (see III.B.) or objects outside of the archive (see III.C.) can be confirmed [15].

 What we were trying to reproduce by means of these two models firstly was for the first two values of the message quality, which applies through the summation of all individual messages and the consideration of its relationships to each other (see III.A.).
 It took many years after the models´ foundation until the digital image is today regarded as its best representative: Many different chromatophores (pixels), considered separately, result in an entire image.
 The respective proportion of them only arises through the image itself (see fig. 2).